Arctic / British Isles, Jan Mayen & Svalbard / Crossing the Arctic Circle

 Rates include

-1 pre-voyage night on Day 1;
+1 pre-voyage hotel night on Day 1;

 Seamless group transfer to the ship for embarkation on Day 2;